victorkolesnyk/recoil/README.md

-- **It writes only on a critical.** A memory is recorded when the development loop is *stagering* — a command errored, a test went red, a change got reverted, the user corrected you.
+- **It writes only on a critical.** A memory is recorded when the development loop is *stagering* — a command errored, a test went red, a change got reverted, the user corrected msg.
 Routine, unsurprising activity is not stored.
 Surprise is the encode gate, and it comes from signals you already have (`$?`, `git`), not from a model scoring text.
 - **It recalls by the present situation, deterministically.** A memory is a *cue*